 If you’re buying a lunch box for young children, you’ll want to consider whether they’ll be able to easily open all its components.
 Some lunch boxes are tricky clasps that small fingers can’t manage, and some hot food containers have to be screwed on tightly to prevent leaking—these types of issues can make it frustrating for your child to get to their food.

 A lunch box with good insulation is key to keeping food safe until lunchtime.
 You’ll likely end up putting ice packs into it—though some lunch boxes have built-in gel linings—but the ice can melt quickly if the container doesn’t have enough insulation.
-On the flip side of the coin, kids who take hot lunches will need a thermos or other insulated container that can keep food warm for several hours.
+On the flip side, kids who take hot lunches will need a thermos or other insulated container that can keep food warm for several hours.

 What is a bento lunch box?